You’ve heard about it a lot. Finally, you decide to experience it for yourself…

 In the context of stocks, liquidity refers to how quickly and easily a stock can be bought or sold without affecting its price.
 Eg. a stock with consistently high trading volumes is considered to be liquid, as both buyers and sellers are present in large numbers

 In simple terms, volatility means how much a stock’s price moves around its mean price.
 Statistically, it’s a measure of the stock prices’ dispersion of returns.
-Usually, the higher the volatility, riskier the stock.
+Usually, the higher the volatility, the riskier the stock.
 It’s measured as the standard deviation or variance between returns of the stock and the market index.

 23. Moving Average: